SDEParag/Java-backend-Spring-boot-MySQL-login-logout-Authentication-System/README.md

 # Table of Contents
 * Features
-Technologies Used
+* Technologies Used
-Project Structure
+* Project Structure
-How to Run
+* How to Run
-Usage
+* Usage
-Testing
+* Testing
-Database Configuration
+* Database Configuration
-Contact
+* Contact

 # Features
-User registration with username, email, and password User login with username or email and password Role-based access control with "ROLE_USER" and "ROLE_ADMIN" roles Admin panel accessible only to users with "ROLE_ADMIN" role Token-based authentication using JSON Web Tokens (JWT) Logout functionality
+* User registration with username, email, and password
+* User login with username or email and password
+* Role-based access control with "ROLE_USER" and "ROLE_ADMIN" roles
+* Admin panel accessible only to users with "ROLE_ADMIN" role
+* Token-based authentication using JSON Web Tokens (JWT)
+* Logout functionality

 # Technologies Used
-Java 8
+* Java 8
-Spring Boot
+* Spring Boot
-Spring Security
+* Spring Security
-Spring Data JPA
+* Spring Data JPA
-JWT (JSON Web Tokens)
+* JWT (JSON Web Tokens)
-MySQL
+* MySQL
-Maven
+* Maven
-JUnit and Mockito for testing
+* JUnit and Mockito for testing

 # Project Structure

-The project follows the standard Spring Boot project structure with separate packages for controllers, services, repositories, entities, payloads, and security configuration.
+* The project follows the standard Spring Boot project structure with separate packages for
+* controllers,
+* services,
+*  repositories,
+*   entities,
+*   payloads, and
+*    utils,
+*    security configuration.

  # The main packages are:

-com.woromedia.auth.api.controller: Contains the REST API controllers. com.woromedia.auth.api.entity: Contains JPA entity classes. com.woromedia.auth.api.payload: Contains payload classes for request and response. com.woromedia.auth.api.repository: Contains JPA repositories. com.woromedia.auth.api.security: Contains security-related classes like JWT token provider, custom user details service, and authentication filter. com.woromedia.auth.api.service: Contains service interfaces and their implementations. com.woromedia.auth.api.utils: Contains utility classes.
+* com.woromedia.auth.api.controller: Contains the REST API controllers.
+* com.woromedia.auth.api.entity: Contains JPA entity classes.
+* com.woromedia.auth.api.payload: Contains payload classes for request and response.
+* com.woromedia.auth.api.repository: Contains JPA repositories.
+* com.woromedia.auth.api.security: Contains security-related classes like JWT token provider, custom user details service, and authentication filter.
+* com.woromedia.auth.api.service: Contains service interfaces and their implementations.
+* com.woromedia.auth.api.utils: Contains utility classes.

+# Dependencies

+The project uses the following dependencies:

+* Spring Boot Starter Web: This dependency enables the development of web applications using Spring Boot.
+It provides essential components for building RESTful APIs.

+* Spring Boot Starter Data JPA: This dependency enables JPA (Java Persistence API) support in the application.
+It simplifies the interaction with the database.

+* Spring Boot Starter Security: This dependency provides security support for Spring Boot applications.
+It allows you to secure your API endpoints and handle authentication and authorization.

+* Spring Boot Starter Validation: This dependency enables validation support for the request payloads.
+It allows you to enforce constraints on the incoming request data.

+* JUnit: This dependency is used for writing unit tests.

+* Mockito: This dependency is used for mocking objects in unit tests.

+* JWT (JSON Web Tokens): This dependency provides support for generating and validating JSON Web Tokens for token-based authentication.

+* MySQL Connector/J: This dependency provides the MySQL JDBC driver to connect the application with the MySQL database.